Brenda Simon Creations, Web Design

 Why should I refresh or re-do my website?

 A website which remains unchanged moves down in its rankings.
-Content which changes daily (blogs) ranks highest, so leaving a website unchanged for years is not a good idea.
-Add to that: The Internet changes and things which were once the trend are replaced with better ways.
+Content which changes daily ranks highest, so leaving a website unchanged is not a good idea.
+Add to that: The Internet changes and things which were once trendy are replaced with better ways to serve your content.
 New browsers offer a much richer web experience through styling.
-If your website is 5 years old or more and you haven't redone it, having it analyzed for improvements could help you decide if your site is dated.
+If your website is 3 years old or more and you haven't created a make-over, having it analyzed for improvements could help you decide if your site is dated.

 back to top